cmwetherell/cmwetherell.github.io/docs/tournaments/2023-Tata-Steel-Masters-Chess-Tournament/index.md

 ### Carlsen claws back

 Magnus Carlsen, in a return to form, has now won two games in a row.
-He is 1.5 point behing leader Abdusattorov who drew today vs Levon Aronian.
+He is 1.5 points behind leader Abdusattorov who drew today vs Levon Aronian.
 Wesley So and Anish Giri maintain pace, but are still a full point behind.

 Tomorrow is a rest day, then we hit the home stretch for the final 5 rounds.
-Several players are still fighting to win the tournament, so it should be an exciting last five rounds.
+Several players are still fighting to win the tournament so it should be an exciting last five rounds.

 Follow me on [Twitter][twit] and be the first to know when I update this page after every round.